-Both the following were taken at Brazos Bend State park in Texas Columbus Day 2005.
+The following were taken at Brazos Bend State Park in Texas Columbus Day 2005.

 The Task of the Armadillo (4Mb) and Stormy Monday (3Mb)